Frequently Asked Questions

 Yes.
 You can write content into the software in any language, including Chinese and Arabic.

 It’s simple!
-We work together through a 7 stage process, dependant on your requirements.
+We work together through a 7 stage process, which can be customised to meet your requirements.

 Stage 1: Project setup – in this first phase we work with your project team to identify and document project goals, governance approach and the risk and issue management processes.